-Learn more about our drug and alcohol addiction services for special populations to reach their recovery goals.
+Learn more about how our drug and alcohol addiction services for special populations help them reach their recovery goals.

 Addressing Medical Needs in Addiction Treatment

 Spirituality, emotional connection, and mental health are vital aspects of addiction treatment.
 But all too often, failing to address patients’ medical and physical needs leads to unnecessary stress, pain, and medical complications that can put sobriety at risk.

 Chronic conditions are a part of life for many recovering addicts and alcoholics.
 Part of comprehensive addiction treatment is formulating a plan for managing conditions without the use of narcotics.
 Drug use and alcoholism can result in contracting infectious diseases, such as hepatitis, and conditions like liver damage or disease.
 Treating these ailments is vital to long-term health.

 At Lighthouse Recovery Institute, we offer ongoing medical care for patients.
 In addition to access to a staff psychiatrist and physician’s assistant, patients can access case management services to coordinate referrals, specialist appointments, and additional necessary medical care.
 Patients also have access to a nutritionist, personal trainers, chiropractors, and massage therapists for the duration of their stay with us.